merrafelice/merrafelice.github.io/index.md

 ## Research Interest

 My research activities mainly focus on artificial intelligence (AI).
-My investigation is devoted to novel approaches and applying machine learning (ML) algorithms, particularly to Trustworthy AI.
+My investigation is devoted to novel approaches and applying machine learning (ML) algorithms, particularly to Trustworthy AI and Generative AI.
 In particular, I devote my attention to recommender system (RS) applications to study the robustness of modern ML recommender models affected by adversarial threats.

 After having assessed the state-of-the-art of AML techniques in RS, I am invetsigating three main areas of study: